 - Giving us your idea of how your time and talent could enhance the medical student experience

 Alumni and community physicians talk one-on-one about their fields with medical students during speed specialty networking events.

 By participating in the Helping Our Students Travel (HOST) Program, in which alumni around the country help fourth-year medical students who are interviewing for a residency program in their area, you can help a student by sharing your insight on the area, hosting a meal or even providing a place to stay.
 With many students interviewing at more than 15 programs around the country, your involvement can help ease the financial burden and orient them to the community.

 Community organizations and the media often turn to the University of Illinois College of Medicine as an excellent resource for expert speakers on numerous topics, from issues in the healthcare industry to medical education, various diseases and research.
 If you’d be willing to be contacted as an expert in your field, please contact us at (815) 395-5601 or [email protected].

 Rheumatologist Jilaine Bolek-Berquist, MD ’04, gave a community lecture on lupus.

 The College of Medicine Rockford provides free community lectures to the public on a variety of topics as part of our mission of making the community a healthier place.

 We welcome alumni to propose topics that would be of interest to the general public and join the lecture series as the schedule allows.

-For more information about these opportunities, contact Carrie Foust, director of communications and engagement, at (815) 395-5601 or [email protected].
+For more information about these opportunities, contact Carrie Foust, director of communications, at (815) 395-5601 or [email protected].